goldenstein64/lua-var-track/README.md

 Whenever the tracker detects improper usage of a variable, it appends a table to its list in `tracker.diagnostics`.
 Each table will have a `type` key, but any additional keys are determined by the `type` key.

-The `type` key can be one of the following strings:
+The `type` key can be one of the following strings.
+The available properties are listed below it.

 - `"unused_local"` - a local was declared but never referenced
   - `var: variable` holds the variable that wasn't used
 - `"shadowed_local"` - a local was re-declared over another local